LED Streetlight Conversion Project

 Did Ann Arbor get public feedback about different lighting possibilities?*

 Yes.
-City staff asked DTE to install four sample streetlights that were all certified to meet lighting standard IES RP-8, have a correlated color temperature (CCT) no higher than 3000K, and restrict the amount of upward-directed light.
+City staff asked DTE to install four sample streetlights that aligned with ANSI/IES Recommended Practice for Lighting Roadway and Parking Facilities to minimize glare, light trespass, and the amount of upward-directed light and also have a correlated color temperature (CCT) no higher than 3000K.
 Those sample lights were two low (29W) and two medium (58W) wattage fixtures, each with a different color temperature (2700K and 3000K).
 They were installed at two locations in the city during some of the darkest times of the year, and staff asked the public to provide feedback on all these options.
 While no single light made everyone happy (for instance, every single light option had some people say it was too bright and others say it was too dim), the public feedback clearly favored warmer-temperature lights.
-The public feedback was also clear in that most people thought the brighter of the two alternatives shown would be appropriate to install on a residential street.
+The public feedback suggested that most people thought the brighter of the two alternatives shown would be appropriate to install on a residential street.

 Why didn't you pick an even lower wattage light, to reduce costs and light pollution?